-Porter Wright Morris & Arthur, LLP is the law firm representing the RNC, President Trump’s campaign and four GOP congressmen in a Pennsylvania lawsuit that aims to limit where voters can drop off absentee ballots for the November elections.
-That lawsuit seeks to disqualify any ballots that voters drop off at collection sites except for staffed county election offices, essentially shrinking the number of places where voters can drop off their mail ballots in-person.
+Porter Wright Morris & Arthur is the law firm representing the RNC, President Trump’s campaign and four GOP congressmen in a Pennsylvania lawsuit that aims to limit where voters can drop off absentee ballots for the November elections.
+That lawsuit seeks to disqualify any ballots that voters drop off at collection sites except for staffed county election offices, essentially shrinking the number of places where voters can drop off their mail ballots in person.

 The firm, which has close ties to the Trump administration, received between $5 million and $10 million from the Paycheck Protection Program.
 The RNC paid the firm $25,000 in February (it hasn’t disclosed its disbursements from June, when the Pennsylvania lawsuit was filed).

 In Nevada, the RNC has joined a lawsuit seeking to block an expansion of mail-in voting before the election.
 They’re fighting Democratic efforts to force the state’s Republican secretary of state to send mail ballots to all registered voters in the state, not just active voters who have participated in recent elections.
-One of the two law firms representing them in that case is Marquis Aurbach Coffing, a Las Vegas-based firm that received between $1 million and $2 million from the Paycheck Protection Program.
+One of the two law firms representing them in that case is Las Vegas-based Marquis Aurbach Coffing, whichreceived between $1 million and $2 million from the Paycheck Protection Program.

 Dhillon Law Group is representing the RNC in its lawsuit against California’s plan to send mail ballots to every registered voter in the state.
 The firm received between $150,000 and $350,000 in PPP money.
 It also represented the state party in an attempt to ban the practice of “ballot harvesting,” where volunteers and campaigns can gather voters’ absentee ballots and return them themselves.
 Republicans see the process as an easy target for voter fraud.